metallike/ant/docs/Framework/DAL/Guides/create-custom-field.md

-# Creating custom fields
+# Creating a custom field type

-If your requirements cannot be covered by the [existing field types](../Reference/field-reference.md), you can simply create a new field type that better suits your needs.
+If your requirements cannot be covered by the [existing field types](../Reference/fields-reference.md), you can simply create a new field type that better suits your needs.

 ## Prerequisites
 ...